acmyu/SimpleVectorEditor/README.md

 # SimpleVectorEditor
 An OpenFrameworks app for drawing and editing smooth Bezier curves

+# Installation

+Add the files into a new openFrameworks project.
+Requires the [ofxPathFitter addon](https://github.com/acmyu/ofxPathFitter)

 # Usage

 The executable provided in bin/ is tested on Windows 8